BaptiD/BaptiD/README.md

 <br>

-🎓 3rd year student at Epitech Paris, dotted with Solustop internships
+**Im a 3rd year 🎓student at Epitech Paris, dotted with Solustop internships**

 <br>